JeroenBongers96/suii_3d_vision_ros/README.md

 ### Installing

+*NOTE:* To use this package you should have config, data and weights files for YOLO detection.
+How to create these files is found on the [RoboHub Eindhoven wiki](https://github.com/RoboHubEindhoven-User/suii/wiki).
 To install the suii_3d_vision_ros package in your catkin workspace, you will need to run the following lines:

 ```